Ly900/how-not-to-die-food-tracker/README.md

 - TailwindCSS (^3.4.3)

 Features:
-- Screenreader announcements on Safari on adding and removing servings.
+- Screenreader announcements on adding and removing servings (testing most consistent in Safari Mac VoiceOver).

 Created May 2024